Mitra98t/Flavor/nova_script_book/src/introduction.md

 exeprience, but is not necessarily an expert and, more importantly, who is quite new to the topic of programming languages.

+## How to read this book

+The book is structured as a sort of _diary_ journaling the development of NovaScript.
+For that reason the chapter will not follow a logical structure, but instead will follow the production timeline.
+This means that we can go back to describing the design of the language at any moment during development to accurately follow my steps.
+The implementation on the other hand will be structured based on the code itself; the chapter related to the **[Lexer](./implementation/lexer.md)**, for instance, will describe the lexer's implementation mimiking the _wiki_ of a project.
+To reiterate, the [implementation](./implementation/implementation.md) section will be structured and organized logically, while the rest of the book will follow the development timeline.

+If you are following the production of this book, then you might find the content of this paragraph rather unsatisfying.
+I will expand on this paragraph when I need to include a new notation in the book.

+**Look out for the call-outs!**
+I will insert call-outs in the book, each one means something.

+> [!NOTE]
+> Here I will inlcude notes, mainly my reasonings and thoughts

+> [!QUESTION]
+> Here I will note stuff to be studied more or that i do not fully understand
+> yet

+> Add more of those here...

+**Syntax highlighting!**
+To highlight the syntax of NovaScript throughout the examples and the snippets in this book, we will use other languages' highlighting (at least until i figure out how to create custom highlighting for NovaScript) so it might be imperfect.

 ## Some design choices

 The first, and most predominant, choice is the language we will be using for